maxhougas/githubinstructions/lessoninstructions/00basicgit.md

 Open your bash shell.

-Navigate to the folder you would like to clone your repository to.
+Navigate to the folder you would like to clone your repository to.<br/>
- NB: Cloning a repository will create a sub-folder.
+ NB: Cloning a repository will create a sub-folder.<br/>
  NB: Creating a root folder to store all or most of your github projects is recommended.
 These lessons will assume it is C:\gitprojects.

-Run "git clone [url]".
+Run "git clone [url]".<br/>
  If you have problems with your url try removing .git from the end.

 Cloning your repository will create a new folder called "test" (or whatever you named your repository).